boostedtechnology/livecoding-api-scheduling/README.md

 - `src/routes`
 - `src/db/schema.ts`

-Also, fetch the following to see what is available:
+Also, the following has been implemented in this repo so far:
 - `GET /doctors`
 - `GET /doctors/:doctorId/availability`
 - `GET /patients`